ccharon/QR-Code-generator/Readme.markdown

 QR Code generator library - C++
 ===============================

 2025-04-07, Charon: taken from https://github.com/nayuki/QR-Code-generator/tree/master/cpp and adapted to run with watcom 1.9 C++98 compiler.
 Using the provided Makefile it runs on a 8088 CPU on MSDOS.
-All QrCodeGeneratorDemo cases run fine, but you might need a somwhat bigger Console Window to be able to scan the qr codes (I used 132x60 on doxbox-x).
+All QrCodeGeneratorDemo cases run fine, but you might need a somewhat bigger Console Window to be able to scan the qr codes (I used 132x60 on doxbox-x).
 Small ones should show up correctly.
 Later I plan to add some graphics mode to show qr codes better.

 Introduction